infix

 Detailed Description

-Tests advanced reverse trampoline (callback) patterns.
+Unit test for advanced reverse trampoline (callback) scenarios.

 Macro Definition Documentation